yz0812/some-stars/README.md

 *   [QL-Win/QuickLook](https://github.com/QL-Win/QuickLook) - Bring macOS “Quick Look” feature to Windows

-*   [MicaForEveryone/MicaForEveryone](https://github.com/MicaForEveryone/MicaForEveryone) - Mica For Everyone is a tool to enable backdrop effects on the title bars of Win32 apps on Windows 11.

 *   [Kyome22/RunCat\_for\_windows](https://github.com/Kyome22/RunCat_for_windows) - A cute running cat animation on your windows taskbar.

 *   [xM4ddy/OFGB](https://github.com/xM4ddy/OFGB) - GUI Tool To Remove Ads From Various Places Around Windows 11